vinceperkins/vinceperkins.github.io/_posts/2022-06-23-kafka-stream.md

 ### Defining the Kafka Consumer

 We will borrow from [Confluent example code](https://github.com/confluentinc/examples/blob/6.0.5-post/clients/cloud/nodejs/consumer.js) to define a function that subscribes to a topic and consumes data.
-We wil add 1 line to the myconsumer function to return the response.
-We will add another line of code outside of the myconsumer function so that the function can be executed by a Node.js server file within the same directory.
+We wil add 1 line to the *myconsumer* function to return the response.
+We will add another line of code outside of the *myconsumer* function so that the function can be executed by a javascript file within the same directory.

 ```js
 //myconsumer.js